practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 Take for example the first byte in the message, which has the hexidecimal value of `93`.
-MessagePack maps the values `90-9F` to the concept of "an array with zero to 15 elements".
+MessagePack maps the values `90-9F` to the concept of *arrays with up to 15 elements*.
 This means that an array with zero elements would have the type code of `90` and an array with 15 elements would have the type code of `9F`.
 Following the same logic, we can see that `93` represents an array with 3 elements.

 For small strings, a similar encoding process is used.
-Values in the range of `A0-BF` correspond to "strings of zero to 15 bytes".
+Values in the range of `A0-BF` correspond to *strings with up to 31 bytes of data*.
 All three of our strings are in this range, so to compute their size, we just need to subtract the bottom of the range from each of them: